karenpayneoregon/teaching-simple-validation/readme.md

 RuleFor(customer => customer.Country).SetValidator(new CountryValidator());
 ```

-# PreValidation
+## PreValidation

-Suppose there may be a case where the instance of a model might be null, simply override PreValidate event.
+PreValidate[^prevalidate]  Suppose there may be a case where the instance of a model might be null, simply override PreValidate event.

 ```csharp
 protected override bool PreValidate(ValidationContext<Customer> context, ValidationResult result)